Chapter 7: Anti-Patterns

 What Are Anti-Patterns?

-Anti-patterns = Common behaviors that seem reasonable but actively harm standup effectiveness.
+Anti-patterns are common behaviours that seem reasonable but actively harm standup effectiveness.

-This chapter catalogs the most common standup anti-patterns and how to fix them.
+This chapter catalogues the most common standup anti-patterns and how to fix them.

 Status Report Theatre